 If you have no prior credit in education, you can expect to spend approximately one and one-half years (three semesters) in the limited-residency program for early childhood education.
 If you have transferable credits in education or the teaching subject area, you may have a shorter time to completion.
-In addition to courses required for certification, you'll be required to complete the one-credit Orientation to Teacher Education on campus in Prescott, Arizona.
 You'll work with faculty to plan the timing and sequence of your courses and student teaching.

 We also invite you to join us at our Summer Institute for Nature and Place-Based Early Childhood Education.
 Learn more.

 Prescott College offers students the opportunity to earn the Arizona Teaching Intern Certificate.
 The Arizona Teaching Intern Certificate enables individuals with a bachelor's degree or higher to teach full-time while completing the requirements for an Arizona provisional teaching certificate.
 Learn more.